-IX.
-SCHEME OF EXAMINATION :
+9. SCHEME OF EXAMINATION

-Competitive Entrance Examination will carry 200 multiple chooice questions each of 0.5 marks.
+Competitive Entrance Examination will carry 200 multiple choice questions each of 0.5 marks.
 The duration of examination will be 2 hours.
-Candidate have to mark ensure on the OMR Sheet.
+Candidates have to mark answer on the OMR Sheet with Blue/Black Ball Pen.

-X. RESIDENTIAL REQUIREMENT :
+10. RESIDENTIAL REQUIREMENT

-A minimum 4 semesters shall be the residential requirement for completing the courses in Master Degree programme and the maximum period in which the regular student must obtain his/her degree shall be 8 semester.
+A minimum of Four (4) semesters shall be the residential requirement for completing the courses in Master Degree programme and the maximum period in which the regular student must obtain his/her degree shall be of eight (8) semester.

-A minimum period of 6 semesters shall be the residential requirement for completing the courses in Ph.
-D. Degree Programme and the maximum period in which the regular student must obtain his/her degree shall be 12 semesters
+A minimum period of six (6) semesters shall be the residential requirement for completing the courses in Ph.
+D. Degree Programme and the maximum period in which the regular student must obtain his/her degree shall be of Twelve (12) semesters.

 It is compulsory for the students to stay in the University/College Hostel.
-The students may be required to move to other campuses also for one or more semesters for particular courses or research work.
+The students may have move to other campus also for one or more semesters for particular courses or completing research work in there degree Programme .

-XI.
-UNIVERSITY FELLOWSHIP :
+11. UNIVERSITY FELLOWSHIP

-The University Fellowship shall be awarded as per university rules on the basis of their performance in First Semester result.
+The University Fellowship shall be awarded as per university rules on the basis of their performance.